 The DHS Office for Civil Rights and Civil Liberties has worked collaboratively with a network of professional translators and interpreters that to develop these resources in support of Operation Allies Welcome, the U.S. operation welcoming vulnerable Afghans to the United States.

-If you are unable to resolve your issue or case with USCIS, and you have exhausted your options reaching out to the agency, you may request assistance from the Ombudsman’ Office.
-To learn how to request case assistance from our office, please take a look at our one-page document.
+If you cannot resolve your issue with USCIS and you have exhausted your options reaching out to the agency, you may request assistance from the CIS Ombudsman’s office.
+To learn how to request case assistance from our office, please take a look at our one-page infographic.

 Funding awarded to Kynamics of Mountain View, CA, to build a portable system for language translation capabilities to support United States Coast Guard missions.

 On January 18, 2019, Secretary of Homeland Security Kirstjen M. Nielsen issued a National Terrorism Advisory System Bulletin.
 The following are versions of the Bulletin translated into various languages.